holium/realm/.docs/FRONTEND.md

 export const MyComponent = observer(MyComponentPresenter);
 ```

-This makes sure `eslint-plugin-react-hooks` correctly identifies the component as a React component and will lint its hooks correctly.
+This makes sure `eslint-plugin-react-hooks` identifies the React component and will lint its hooks correctly.
 We use the `Presenter` suffix to indicate that the component is unwrapped and should not be used directly.